tomrusteze/esphome-esp-now/README.md

 ## Features
 - Using a node running esphome you can control a light on a different node also running esphome with the communcation using esp-now.
 Changing colour, effects and brightness are supported.
 As of Jan 29, multiple lights are supported.
 Differentiation between lights is done using the MAC address.
 - Since Feb 20 support for the ESP32 microcontroller is added for the Hub.
+- Nodes can run Binary, Monochromatic and RGB Lights.
 - The configured transition length in the hub will be transmitted to the nodes.
 - Each node can run multiple lights.
 - Nodes can either use their WiFi connection provided by esphome(Connecting to an Access Point or Setting up an Access point.
 See the [documentation](https://esphome.io/components/wifi.html)) or no Wi-Fi connection at all, which is in the ```light.yaml``` example.
 This must be initialized by ```MeshRC::setupwifi(${wifichannel});```.